The Great Waiting Game

 - Enrol your kids in the same service; siblings get priority on the wait list in most centres.

-- Be flexible in your approach, accept care earlier or on different days to what you planned, once you are in a service you will have opportunities to change your days.
+- Be flexible in your approach, accept care earlier or on different days to what you planned as once you are in a service you will have opportunities to change your days.

 - Stay on the wait list at your first choice service even if you accept a spot elsewhere.
 Once you have paid your wait list fee you don't have to renew it.